Caloundra Hinterland

 While Caloundra Hinterland retains a healthy unemployment rate of 3.5%, recent employment declines have impacted its national performance ranking

-Caloundra Hinterland has an educated workforce with key services sectors well-represented.
-As of June 2025, its unemployment rate is 3.5%.
+Caloundra Hinterland has a highly educated workforce with strong representation in essential services sectors.
+Its unemployment rate is 3.5%.

-Conversely, mining has lower representation at 1.5%, versus the regional average of 3.6%.
-Over the year to June 2025, labour force levels decreased by 2.2% while employment declined by 0.7%, leading to a 1.5 percentage point drop in unemployment rate.
-By comparison, Rest of Qld saw employment growth of 1.8% and labour force growth of 2.0%, with unemployment rising 0.2%.
-As of Sep-25, state-level data shows Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's May 2025 forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across sectors.
-Applying these projections to Caloundra Hinterland's employment mix suggests local growth of approximately 6.6%% over five years and 13.7% over ten years.
+Conversely, mining has a lower representation at 1.5% compared to the regional average of 3.6%.
+Labour force levels decreased by 2.2% over the year to June 2025, while employment declined by 0.7%, leading to a fall in unemployment rate by 1.5 percentage points.
+In contrast, Rest of Qld recorded employment growth of 1.8% and labour force growth of 2.0%, with unemployment rising slightly by 0.2%.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that Caloundra Hinterland's employment could grow by approximately 6.6% over five years and 13.7% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment